openstreetmap/stateofthemap-2016/_posts/schedule/0200-01-02-mapcontrib--openstreetmap-contribution-simple-everywhere.md

 tags:
   - slot15
 ---
-MapContrib is a new tool to contribute to OpenStreetMap, built for thematic editing.
+MapContrib is a new OpenStreetMap contribution tool, built for thematic editing.
 It wants to be simple, for web and mobile.
-It was well recieved at SOTM FR 2016.
+It was well received with great feedback at the French SOTM this year, what about the rest of map?